Druski: Career

 On October 2, 2017, Desbordes began posting comedic skits and content on his Instagram account under the handle "druski2funny", now Druski.
 In his early skits, he played a character named Kyle Rogger, a frat bro, a ruthless record label executive, and others.

 On March 9, 2020, Desbordes made an appearance in the music video of Lil Yachty's song "Oprah's Bank Account".
 On August 13, 2020, he was featured in the music video of Drake's song "Laugh Now Cry Later" featuring Lil Durk.
 He would later connect with rapper Jack Harlow, opening and hosting shows for him.
 On October 22, 2020, he made a cameo as a school bus driver in the music video for Jack Harlow's song "Tyler Herro".
 He also appears in videos for Jack Harlow's song "Churchill Downs", featuring Drake, and Chlöe and Latto's music video for "For the Night".

-In 2021, Sean Combs (through his Revolt) and Adidas announced a new series called Sneakin' In with Druski, with Desbordes as the host.
-The series has featured people like Snoop Dogg, Teyana Taylor, and Yung Miami (from City Girls) since its launch.
-The same year, Desbordes created the satirical label "Coulda Been Records" as an avenue for artists to join his Instagram Lives, usually resulting in him teasing them throughout their appearances.
+In 2021, Druski created "Coulda Been Records" as an avenue for artists to join his Instagram Lives, usually resulting in him teasing them throughout their appearances.
 Miami Dolphins wide receiver Odell Beckham Jr. struck up a friendship with Druski upon finding his videos, and invited the comedian to stay at his home during the COVID-19 pandemic.
 Druski was an opening act for J. Cole and 21 Savage's The Off-Season Tour throughout September and October 2021.
 Also in October, Desbordes satirically offered Meek Mill to sign onto Coulda Been Records after Meek Mill said that he did not get paid for his music.